 - Time-Saving: Eliminates the need for repetitive entries, making the process faster and more efficient.

-- Centralized Record: Groups all credit sales transactions in a single journal entry for easier reference.
+- Centralized Record: Groups all credit sales transactions in a single transaction record for easier reference.

 Disadvantages of Sales Journal